fvilarinho/srt/README.md

 ### Workflow

 ---
-The idea is to have multiple locations to receive/transmit a live streaming signal with high availability using the concept of swarm and service mesh.
+The idea is to have multiple locations to receive/transmit live streaming signals using the concept of swarm and service mesh to promote high availability.

 ![Workflow diagram](worflow.png)